udham31/Movie-Srch-Web/README.md

-# Movie-Search-website
+# Movie-Srch-web
+Movie Search Web application.
- you can search a movie and check its Picture, overview and rating.
+You can search a movie and check its Picture, overview and rating.